yingx9/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

+### Use case: Add an event

+#### MSS
+1. User requests to add a event
+2. SysLib adds the event

+   Use case ends.

+#### Extensions
+- 1a.
+The given `date` is invalid.
+    - 1ai.
+SysLib displays an error message.

+      Use case ends.

+- 1b.
+Insufficient data given.
+    - 1bi.
+SysLib displays an error message.

+      Use case ends.

+### Use case: Delete an event

+#### MSS
+1. User requests to list the events with `eventlist`
+2. SysLib shows the list of events
+3. User requests to delete a specific event based on `id`
+4. Syslib deletes the event

+   Use case ends.

+#### Extensions
+- 2a.
+The list is empty.
+    - 1ai.
+SysLib displays the message for empty list.

+      Use case ends.

+- 3a.
+The given index is invalid
+    - 1bi.
+SysLib displays an error message.

+      Use case resumes at step 2.

+<div style="page-break-after: always;"></div>

+### Use case: Edit an event

+#### MSS
+1. User requests to list the events with `eventlist`
+2. SysLib shows the list of events
+3. User requests to edit a specific event based on `id`
+4. Syslib edits the event

+   Use case ends.

+#### Extensions
+- 2a.
+The list is empty.
+    - 1ai.
+SysLib displays the message for empty list.

+      Use case ends.

+- 3a.
+The given index is invalid
+    - 1bi.
+SysLib displays an error message.

+      Use case resumes at step 2.

+- 3b.
+Insufficient data given.
+    - 1bi.
+SysLib displays an error message.

+      Use case resumes at step 2.
 ## Non-Functional Requirements | [Return to contents](#table-of-contents)

 - Should work on any mainstream OS as long as it has Java 11 or above installed.